Coronavirus and food security: Challenges and opportunities in emerging markets

 Parallel to this, there has been an increase in agri-tech investment in the region.

-In April, Kuwait’s Wafra International Investment Company announced that it was to invest US$100m in Abu Dhabi-headquartered start-up Pure Harvest.
+In April, Kuwait's Wafra International Investment Company announced that it was to invest $100m in Abu Dhabi-headquartered start-up Pure Harvest.

 The funding, which is the largest ever commitment to an agri-tech firm in the Middle East, will support the company's plans to construct high-tech, climate-controlled greenhouses that use natural sunlight to produce pesticide-free fruit and vegetables.